Concrete Slab Repair in San Antonio

 Slab settlement is a real issue, even for new homes, because they aren’t designed to resist heaving soils; they are meant to rise and fall with the changing soil conditions.
-The problem is that over time, the shrink and heave below your home can cause foundation damage and the need for either soil stabilization or slab repair.
+Over time, the shrink and heave below your home can cause foundation damage and the need for soil stabilization or slab repair.